 - Allows too many people to reside in the rental unit

 The act also specifies additional reasons for terminating a tenancy that has nothing to do with what the tenant did or didn’t do.
 More often, they are called ‘no-fault’ reasons.
 Examples include:

 - When you plan to carry out major renovations or repairs that require a building permit.
 Usually, you won’t proceed with such work unless the rental property is empty.

-- When you, the landlord, wants back the rental unit for your own use or for use by your immediate family member (i.e. spouse, child, parent, spouse’s child, or parent).
+- When you, the landlord, want back the rental unit for your own use or for use by your immediate family member (i.e. spouse, child, parent, spouse’s child, or parent).

-On September 1, 2017, the Ontario Landlord and Tenant Board introduced new rules for landlords who would like to end a tenancy so they or their immediate family member can use the property, and the act includes the consequences for acting in bad faith.
+On September 1, 2017, the Ontario Landlord and Tenant Board introduced new rules for landlords who would like to end a tenancy so they or their immediate family members can use the property, and the act includes the consequences for acting in bad faith.